 Use this sheet to keep track of the songs you’re promoting to playlists, along with the playlists you want to target, per genre

-Use this sheet to keep track of streaming follower numbers, monthly listeners, cumulative spins, locations and playlists discovered on – helps to see growth over time!
+Use this sheet to keep track of your streaming follower numbers, monthly listeners, cumulative spins, and the locations and playlists you’re discovered on – helps to see growth over time!

 The Ultimate Artist Management Toolkit will help you get started as a manager and plan out your new business.
 It includes a music business plan template, artist management contract, a guide to starting, and many questionnaires that all entrepreneurs need to ask themselves.